 On the Branching options page, select the drop-down list next to the question you want to branch.

 Select the question that you want to branch to.
-In this example, if a respondent answers Yes to the first question, you would direct them to go on to the next question (#2).
-However, if the respondent answers No to the first question, you would have them branch, or skip, to question 3.
+In this example, if a respondent answers Yes to question #5, you would direct them to go on to the next question (#6).
+However, if the respondent answers No to the question #5, you would have them branch, or skip, to question #7.

 You can only branch to a consecutive question and not a preceding one.
 For example, if you have seven questions in your form and want to add branching to question 4, it can only branch to questions 5, 6, 7, or end of form.
 In the same example, question 5 can only branch to questions 6, 7, or end of form.